 Where do you get the inspiration for your comics?

-In 2017, Birgit Weyhe was also among the artists who participated in the Goethe-Institut Picture Politics project.
+Also in 2017, Birgit Weyhe was among the artists who participated in the Goethe-Institut Picture Politics project.
 Hasan and Hans is about two young people who were born at the same time, but in different parts of the world and under different circumstances.

 Birgit Weyhe grew up in Kenya and Uganda.
-After graduating from high school, she returned to Germany.
-She studied history and literature, and later illustration at the University of Applied Sciences in Hamburg.
+After graduating from high school she returned to Germany.
+She studied history and literature, later illustration at the University of Applied Sciences in Hamburg.

-On behalf of the Goethe-Institut, she has given lectures and workshops in several countries and participated in artist exchanges in Sao Paulo and Helsinki.
-Since 2012, she has been a guest lecturer at the University of Applied Sciences in Hamburg where lives with her two daughters and her partner.
+On behalf of the Goethe Institute she has given lectures and workshops in several countries and participated in artist exchanges in Sao Paulo and Helsinki.
+Since 2012 she has been a guest lecturer at the University of Applied Sciences in Hamburg, where lives with her two daughters and her partner.